sunnyku/ceph-ci/doc/mgr/telemetry.rst

     - number of monitors, managers, OSDs, MDSs, radosgws, or other daemons
     - software version currently being used
     - number and types of RADOS pools and CephFS file systems
+    - names of  configuration options have been changed from their default (but *not* their values)

 * **crash** (default: on): Information about daemon crashes, including